mever-team/FairBench/docs/basics/reports.md

 in terms of data they are derived from.
 For instance, if a `fairbench.isecreport` is made, both empirical and bayesian evaluations arise from the underlying data branches of multi-attribute fairness forks.
+More on exploration based on explainable objects can be found in our introduction to programmatic [interactive exporation](interactive.md)

 Whenever possible, the data branches that are converted into final reports are preserved by having report values